UAE weather: Cloudy day ahead with chance of rain on Monday

 Temperature will reach up to 39ºC and 38ºC in Abu Dhabi and Dubai, respectively.

+Earlier this morning, heavy rain with hail were recorded over Fujairah and Ras Al Khaimah.

-Expect a humid night over some internal and coastal areas, with a probability of fog or mist formation by early morning especially westward.
-Wind will be light to moderate winds, which may be refreshing, even when it may cause dust and sand blowing over.
+Residents could expect a humid night over some internal and coastal areas, with a probability of fog or mist formation by early morning especially westward.

 While some parts of the UAE experienced heavy to moderate rainfall, as well as hails in Al Ain on Sunday, the country is bracing itself for unstable weather conditions in the coming days.